 Arbitration and Mediation With the BBB

-When you choose mediation, the BBB employs a professional mediator to work with both parties to resolve any potential issue that led to the complaints.
+When you choose mediation, the BBB employs a professional mediator to work with both parties to resolve any potential issues that led to the complaints.
 The mediator or arbitrator reviews all evidence supporting each side of the conflict to create a possible resolution that satisfies both parties.

 For mediation, the Better Business Bureau chooses a meeting place and time for each party in the complaint to resolve the dispute.
 Typically, meetings take place at a local BBB office that’s convenient to both parties.
+Resolution services vary by region and may be handled online, not just at a local office.

 Start by asking the customer to retract or remove the negative review.
 If they agree, they must use the same email address they used to post the review in the first place.
 Again, work with the customer to resolve any dispute and to restore a trustworthy relationship.
 If done correctly, having negative BBB reviews removed from your profile will help you protect your reputation and brand identity.